Updated: April, 2021

 5. Establish Your Presence on Social Media

 Yes, I said it.
 Some people love it, and others don’t but the fact remains: Twitter can be a very useful tool in sharing your subject matter expertise with the rest of the world, or maybe just a selected few depending on whatever the case may be.
 You never know who’s interest you will suddenly peak.
+Whatever social media platform you decide to join, just be sure and keep your profiles and interactions professional.

 6. Start a Blog